hschne/rails-mini-profiler/README.md

 [StackProf](https://github.com/tmm1/stackprof), which is used for recording Flamegraphs, does not work on concurrent requests.
 Because of this, concurrent requests may skip recording a Flamegraph.

-It is recommended that you resend _only_ the request you wish to get a Flamegraph for.
+It is recommended that you resend _only_ the request you wish to build a Flamegraph for.

 ## Credit

 This project was heavily inspired by projects such as [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) and
 [rack-profiler](https://github.com/dawanda/rack-profiler).
 [Skylight](https://www.skylight.io/) was also a huge influence.

 [Lena Schnedlitz](https://github.com/LenaSchnedlitz) designed the Logo and provided great support.
-Without her supreme CSS skills this project would not have been possible :hands_raised:
+Without her supreme CSS skills this project would not have been possible 🙌

 ## Contributing